MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 ### Multi-app kiosk

 Microsoft Edge can be run with [multi-app assigned access](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps) on Windows 10, which is the equivalent of Microsoft Edge Legacy "Normal browsing" kiosk mode type.
 To configure Microsoft Edge with multi-app assigned access, follow the instructions on how to [Set up a multi-app kiosk](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps).
-(The AUMID for the Microsoft Edge Stable channel is **MSEdge**).
+(The AUMID for the Microsoft Edge Stable channel is **Microsoft.MicrosoftEdge.Stable_8wekyb3d8bbwe!MSEDGE**).

 When using Microsoft Edge with multi-app assigned access, you can configure Microsoft Edge kiosk to use the[Microsoft Edge browser policies](https://review.docs.microsoft.com/DeployEdge/microsoft-edge-policies) to configure the browsing experience to meet your unique requirements.